 For instance, A typical love story is boy meets girl, they talk and talk and if there’s “chemistry” they keep talking and then something happens, either a relationship or situationship.
 But at the point when you realise this person isn’t who “I can spend my life with” or “Isn’t God’s plan for me”, why don’t you cut it off?
 This is always the first stage when you just start talking and you realise you might fall for this person.
 Instead of waiting around to “see where it goes” why don’t you save yourself the drama and just stop.

 I would never preach what I don’t practice so I know it’s not impossible.
 I know naturally it’s normal to want to have that special person to talk to and spend time with, but the hurt is mostly greater than the pleasure you felt during.
 And since the pain comes after, why bother?
 It’s more logical to protect your heart now so you can open your heart completely to the right one.
-Getting heartbroken creates walls around the heart and sometimes make people cold hearted.
+Getting heartbroken creates walls around the heart and sometimes makes people cold-hearted.
 They have gotten hurt so much, they can’t trust anyone anymore.
 This is no way to live.

-God didn’t put us on earth to feel unnecessary pain or to hurt other people either (For those that break hearts, that’s story for another day).
+God didn’t put us on earth to feel unnecessary pain or to hurt other people either (For those that break hearts, that’s a story for another day).
 So, next time you even have a tiny feeling you might fall for the wrong person…CUT IT OFF!